 Imagine the fulfillment and giddiness that Philip felt that day in his car, when he took the study out of the brown paper bag and found exactly what he needed: proof that the protection of Ward Valley was essential for the survival of the tortoise.
 At this point, he contacted the Impact Fund for an emergency grant to provide the vital funds needed to go to court.
 Shortly after, he was in federal district court with a lawsuit, Desert Tortoise et al vs. Secretary of Interior.
 Judge Marilyn Patel blocked the land transfer based on the Endangered Species Act, and designated 6.5 million acres of critical habitat for the Desert Tortoise.

-It was a momentous victory, but the fight wasn’t over.
+The restraining order was a momentous victory, but the fight wasn’t over.
 Even after Judge Patel’s order, the battle over Ward Valley continued on for almost a decade.
 In 1995, the National Academy of Sciences released a report indicating that groundwater contamination was unlikely, and Secretary of Interior Bruce Babbitt approved the land transfer.
 However, legislation was blocked by President Bill Clinton, who listened to the public outcry.
 Philip was still involved at this time.
 He had quit his job and founded an organization, the Bay Area Nuclear Waste Coalition.
 He and other activists camped out and had meetings that lasted all day with tribe elders.
 Philip recalls the beauty of the Natives and non-Natives banding together: “It was a tremendous amount of work in order to accommodate 500 to 1000 people in desert.
 We were really in the middle of nowhere.
 Patagonia helped with tents and warm clothing.
 The locals helped out as well.
 Federal rangers who were sent over to watch over us were eventually convinced the situation was dire and even they helped out.”
 Every day, they participated in sunrise ceremonies.
 They held hands, danced, and sang sacred songs that invoked the power of their spirit mentors.

 In 1996, the Clinton administration ordered the site closed to conduct further geologic testing.
 In response, the tribes held a nonviolent occupation.
 In 1998, the U.S. government ordered them to leave their protest camp.
 After 113 days of occupation, the government suspended testing and rescinded the eviction notice.
 One head agent left because his teenage daughter had joined the protest, and he was not willing to arrest her.
 In April 1999 a federal judge, in response to a lawsuit suit filed by US Ecology and State of California, ruled that Babbitt had acted appropriately in rescinding the land transfer.
 In 2002, the California State Assembly passed Assembly Bill 221, finally cancelling the Ward Valley Project a full decade after its first proposal.